runtimeverification/llvm-backend/docs/binary_kore.md

 Two representations for strings are available: direct and interned.

-Directly-encoded strings are the byte `01`, followed by the bytes of the string, then terminated by the byte `00`.
+Directly-encoded strings are the byte `01`, followed by a 4-byte length, then the bytes of the string.

 Interned strings are the byte `02`, followed by a 4-byte integer value.
-This value represents the number of bytes to count _backwards_ in the buffer (from the byte immediately following the backreference count) to find the _first character_ of a directly-encoded string.
+This value represents the number of bytes to count _backwards_ in the buffer (from the byte immediately following the backreference count) to find the _first byte of the length_ of a directly-encoded string.

 For example, consider the following sequence of bytes:
 ```
-0156 7856 7800 020a 0000 00ff
+0104 0000 0056 7856 7802 0d00 0000 ff
 ```

-First, the string `wVwV` is encoded directly (splitting the prefix and suffix from the characters, `01 5678 5678 00`).
-Then, a backreference of 10 bytes is encoded (`02 0a00 0000`).
-This backreference is counted from the byte `ff`, and therefore points to the first `56` byte at the start of the character sequence.
+First, the string `wVwV` is encoded directly with its length (splitting the prefix and length from the characters, `01 0400 0000 5678 5678`).
+Then, a backreference of 13 bytes is encoded (`02 0d00 0000`).
+This backreference is counted from the byte `ff`, and therefore points to the `04` byte at the start of the directly-encoded string's length.

 ## KORE